RickvdLaan/SharpSql/README.md

 ### 7.1 Version information

-The latest version of this framework is version 1.0, released on (the date of going open source).
+The latest version of this framework is version alpha-0.1, released on 2020-11-30.

 ### 7.2 Supported databases